The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Introduction

 \subsection{Acknowledgments}

-The authors would like to express their sincere gratitude to Yoshinosuke Hirakawa, Teruhisa Kadokami, Tomokazu Kashio, Moemi Matsumoto, Daichi Matsuzuki, Tomoki Mihara, Manabu Ozaki, and Makoto Sakuma for useful information and fruitful conversations.
+The authors would like to express their sincere gratitude to Cristopher Deninger, Yoshinosuke Hirakawa, Teruhisa Kadokami, Tomokazu Kashio, Hershy Kisilevsky, Satoshi Kumabe, Moemi Matsumoto, Daichi Matsuzuki, Tomoki Mihara, Yasushi Mizusawa, Manabu Ozaki, Makoto Sakuma, Shin-ichiro Seki, Jordan Schettler, and the anonymous referee of the journal for useful information and fruitful conversations.
 We dedicate this article to Toshie Takata.
 The first and second authors have been partially supported by JSPS KAKENHI Grant Number JP19K14538 and 22J10004 respectively.